The Mummy 4 Is Finally Happening With Brendan Fraser. Everything We Know About The Adventure Franchise's Return

 How To Watch The Other Mummy Movies

-It could still be a couple of years before The Mummy 4 goes from the tomb to the big screen, and that gives you plenty of time to go back and revisit the franchise up to this point.
+We still have a couple of years before The Mummy 4 goes from the tomb to the big screen, and that gives you plenty of time to go back and revisit the franchise up to this point.
 If you’ve never watched the daring adventure films, or if you just need a refresher, it’s never been easier to go back and see how it all started.
 While it sounds like Tomb of the Dragon Emperor is going to be retconned out of the timeline, we’re including the various ways to check it out for posterity.

 Expect to hear much more about The Mummy 4 in the coming weeks and months!